Clstone/mewo2.github.com/_posts/2012-05-23-eurovision-statistics-post-semifinal-update.md

 Finally, I should make some predictions for the second semifinal.
 On the basis of the model runs so far, it looks like Bosnia-Herzegovina (77%), Serbia (72%), Turkey (70%) and Macedonia (66%) are fairly safe bets.
 The next four, Georgia (60%), Belarus (58%), Ukraine (56%) and Slovakia (56%) are reasonably likely as well.
 The final two slots go to Estonia (55%) and Sweden (53%), but those are a bit shakier.
 I wouldn't be surprised to see something else come through from further down the table, maybe Croatia (51%) or Norway (50%).

+*Update:* I've done some more calculations now that the results of the first semifinal are out, and written about them [here][next].

 [previous]: /nerdery/2012/05/20/ive-got-eurosong-fever-ted/
+[next]: /nerdery/2012/05/24/eurovision-statistics-final-predictions/

 [qualmargins]: /assets/images/eurovision/qualmargins.png
 [winnerpostsf1]: /assets/images/eurovision/winnerpostsf1.png